jamcha-aa/rev-sep/README.md

 ox-md (org-mode to markdown) automatically replaces "---" (YAML separator) to "&#x2014;" (dash).

 This program resurrects "---".
-If you are annoying such ox-md  thoughtfulness, try this.
+If you are annoying such ox-md's  thoughtfulness, try this.

 ## Code
 ```